90zGeneral/Zodio/README.md

 ### How To Use The App
 Use the `Zodio.xcworkspace` file to open the app in Xcode

+Set the active scheme to `Zodio`.
+This is located in the top left corner in Xcode to the right of the `Stop` button.

 Choose the simulator device of your choice in Xcode or connect a physical device.

 `Tap inside the textField` to activate the editing mode and enter your zodiac sign.